Our History

 The Grand became part of the Orpheum Circuit of Vaudeville and soon officially became known as the Orpheum.

 On the night of Tuesday, October 16, 1923 the Orpheum was destroyed by fire.
-According to accounts, the evening’s last patrons had left just 30 minutes before, just after a performance by singer Blossom Seeley.
+According to accounts, the evening’s last patrons had left just 30 minutes before, right after a performance by singer Blossom Seeley.
 Though the cause of the blaze is still unknown, it is thought to have ignited on the third floor, which was occupied by a women’s clothier.

 Construction on a new $1.6 million theatre began.
 Renowned architects C. W. and George L. Rapp designed the new building, which would be the largest in the Orpheum Circuit.
 The 2,800-seat auditorium was equipped for silent films and live theatre.
 The lavish “New Orpheum,” as it was often called, featured brocade draperies, crystal chandeliers, gilded moldings, and a Mighty Wurlitzer organ.